Mercerenies/a-turtles-troll/README.md

 ### Version 1.21

 * Arrows duplicate and bounce off of blocks when they hit them.
+* Flint and steel + an ender pearl crafts a Blaze Eye, which can be used in the Nether to find a fortress.
 * Whenever a player takes damage, redstone wire is placed at their feet.
 * Temperature mechanics no longer consider the "helmet" slot when